Andrada2192/manual_testing_jira_redmine/README.md

 #### "Email address"
-- for this story 2 tests have been executed, resulting in the identification of 2 bugs For ensuring comprehensive coverage of the "Email address" feature, the following scenarios have been tested:
+For this story 2 tests have been executed, resulting in the identification of 2 bugs For ensuring comprehensive coverage of the "Email address" feature, the following scenarios have been tested:
 - Verify if first name can be updated when pressing save button from Information screen
 - Check that user is redirected to Email address page when pressing on "E-Mails" link from My account page

 #### "Preferences"
-- for this story 3 tests have been executed, resulting in the identification of 1 bug For ensuring comprehensive coverage of the "Preferences" feature, the following scenarios have been tested:
+For this story 3 tests have been executed, resulting in the identification of 1 bug For ensuring comprehensive coverage of the "Preferences" feature, the following scenarios have been tested:
 - Check that user is redirected to Email address page when pressing on "E-Mails" link from My account page
 - Check that user is redirected to Email address page when pressing on "E-Mails" link from My account page